-(a)
+(a) Distributions required to be made to the Certificate Holder of record on the related Record Date will be made by wire transfer to an account designated by the Certificate Holder to the Owner Trustee at least ten (10) Business Days prior to the related Record Date and, if not so designated, shall be made by check; provided that the final distribution on the Certificate will be made after due notice by the Owner Trustee of the pendency of such final distribution only upon presentation and surrender of the Certificate and shall specify the office or agency appointed by the Owner Trustee for that purpose.

 (b) Payments required to be made to the Agent under Section 5.01 shall be made in the manner specified in Section 9.1(a) of the Facility Agreement.

-Payments required to be made to under Section 5.01 shall be made in the manner specified in the Agreement.
+(c)(b) Payments required to be made to Enron Corp.
+Bora Bora I under Section 5.01 shall be made in the manner specified in the Transfer and Auction Total Return Swap Agreement.

+(d) It is agreed that Enron Communications and the Finance Parties are third party beneficiaries of this Agreement.

 Section 5.03.
 Establishment of Collection Account; Initial Deposit .

-(a) On or before the Closing Date the Owner Trustee, for the benefit of the Certificate Holder and , shall establish and thereafter maintain an account designated the A Trust Collection Account,@ which account shall be an Eligible Account (the ACollection Account@).
-The Trust shall apply the proceeds of the issuance of the Notes and the Agreement and shall deposit the remainder of such proceeds in the Collection Account.
-Any investment of funds in the Collection Account shall be made solely in
+(a) On or before the Closing Date, the Owner Trustee, for the benefit of the Certificate Holder and the Lenders such other Persons entitled to payments or distributions therefrom, shall establish and thereafter maintain an account designated the AJ.M.
+Owner Bali I Trust Collection Account,@ which account shall be an Eligible Account (the ACollection Account@).
+The Trust shall apply the proceeds of the issuance of the Notes and the Certificate in making the Capital Contribution required to be made by it under the G-Future LLC Certificates in paying the purchase price for the Class B Interest to Bora Bora I pursuant to the terms of the Transfer and Auction Agreement and shall deposit the remainder of such proceeds in the Collection Account.
+Any investment of funds in the Collection Account shall be made solely in Eligible Investments.
+Permitted Investments.
+Any other amounts received by the Trust shall be deposited in the Collection Account and shall be applied in accordance with Section 5.01.

-(b) All of the right, title and interest of the Owner Trustee in all funds on deposit from time to time in the Collection Account and in all proceeds thereof shall be held for the benefit of the Certificate Holder and such other Persons entitled to payments or distributions therefrom.
+(b) All of the right, title and interest of the Owner Trustee in all funds on deposit from time to time in the Collection Account and in all proceeds thereof shall be held for the benefit of the Certificate Holder, the Lenders and such other Persons entitled to payments or distributions therefrom.

+Section 5.04.
+[RESERVED]

-Section .
+Section 5.04 5.05.
 No Segregation of Monies; No Interest .
 Subject to Sections 5.01 and 5.03 hereof, monies received by the Owner Trustee hereunder need not be segregated in any manner except to the extent required by law and may be deposited under such general conditions as may be prescribed by law, and the Owner Trustee shall not be liable for any interest thereon.